sanchobbdo/guides/general/README.md

 - Use UTF-8 without BOM
 - Use Unix line endings - LF, **not** CR (MacOS) or LF+CR (Windows)
-- Use 4 white spaces identation
+- Use 4 white spaces indentation

   ```javascript
   // Way to go: